TankaJahari/cyclistic.charliesun/README.md

 ### Ride Locations:

- - Using start location long/lat coordinates as data points, I found that there was a higher concentration of rides for casual users along the lake shore compared to annual members.
+ - Using start location long/lat coordinates as geographical data points for rides, our visualization showed that there was a higher concentration of rides for casual users along the lake shore compared to annual members.

- - While the density map does show a concentration of rides near the lake shore for annual members, it covers less area, and is less dense.
+ - While the density map does show a concentration of rides near the lake shore for annual members, it covers less area and is less dense.

 ## Summary of Analysis:

- - **Casual users**, compared to annual members, likely utilized Cyclistic more for recreation and leisure based on their longer average ride durations, peak usage days (weekends), and ride locations.
+ - Casual users, compared to annual members, likely utilized Cyclistic more for recreation and leisure based on their **longer average ride durations, peak usage days (weekends), and ride locations**.

- - **Annual members**, compared to casual users, likely utilized Cyclistic more for commuting and as a general means of transportation.
-This observation is based on their peak usage days and hours (weekdays; 8AM and 5PM), shorter average ride durations, and total volume of rides.
+ - Annual members on the other hand, likely utilized Cyclistic more for commuting and as a general means of transportation.
+This observation is based on their **peak usage days and hours (weekdays; 8AM and 5PM), shorter average ride durations, and total volume of rides**.

  - However, our data does show that many casual users may already be using Cyclistic for at least part of their commutes.
 While casual users did not have a peak hour at 8AM, their highest usage hour was still 5PM.
 This suggests that casual users may be opting to use Cyclistic when their workday is over, and are in less of a rush.